tomg404/Simple-YouTube-Downloader/README.md

 ```

 ## Contact
-If you have any suggestions of improvement [join my discord](https://discord.gg/DHnBsRZ) or message me directly: Neo#3385
+If you have any suggestions of improvement or want to report bugs [join my discord](https://discord.gg/DHnBsRZ) or message me directly: Neo#3385